nikic/nikic.github.com/_posts/2012-01-19-Careful-XDebug-can-skew-your-performance-numbers.markdown

 ---
 layout: post
 title: "Careful: XDebug can skew your performance numbers"
-excerpt: In some cases XDebug can significantly skew your benchmarking and profiling numbers, so be careful about that.
+excerpt: In some cases XDebug can significantly skew your benchmarking and profiling numbers.
+So make sure that you do measurements without it.
 ---
 [XDebug][1] is a great tool and a really big aid in debugging.